College and Career Readiness

 |Credits||Up to 2|

 Students 16-21 years of age may use this option to obtain up to 2 elective credits for work experience.
-To obtain the credits students must be enrolled in a CTE course and meet with the Work-Based Learning coordinator to submit pay stubs, receive feedback and career counseling.
+To obtain the credits students must be employed, submit pay stubs and meet with the Work-Based Learning coordinator on a regular basis to receive feedback and career counseling.
 Students can begin earning credit once they have earned 150 hours.
 If you are interested contact your school counselor for further information.

 |Credits||1 (per year)|